mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 2.⁠ ⁠Once those are compressed, handcrafted tricks can be removed without losing performance
 3.⁠ ⁠For some methods, performance will improve when you remove the tricks

-Note that the modifications required to execute (2) and (3) might be very complex.
-The appendix lists the ignore
+The modifications required to execute (2) and (3) might be very complex.

-***Steps to test***
-1. Take any ARC-AGI approach
-2. Identify a datasource it currently ignores (appendix lists them all)
-3. Add the simplest possible component that explicitly compresses that data source, keeping everything else fixed.
-Loop till all sources compressed
-	- Prediction: the ARC score improves
-4. Only after step 3, remove one handcrafted trick (appendix lists them all)
-	- Prediction: the score stays the same or increases.

-If you can repeatedly violate these predictions, the theory in this post is wrong.
+The appendix lists the exact problems of each approach

+## Conclusion

+Scores on ARC-AGI can be improved

+You just gotta compress everything

+I'm gonna test this in the next few days.

 ## Appendix
 ### List of problems in each approach